 How is it possible that I won’t be charged for the out of court representation?

 The reason there is no charge to you is because an attorneys’ fee provision was added to the law.
-That was done because car companies were not standing behind their products.
-The legislature wanted people to have the help of attorneys so the car companies would stop taking advantage of people and would accept responsibility for poorly made products.
-Most attorneys would not be willing to take on small dollar car cases because the fees charged wouldn’t make sense in many cases.
-At the same time consumers would not want to pay attorneys’ fees out of a refund or out of pocket for a replacement car.
-For all these reasons the companies are liable for attorneys’ fees and we don’t have to charge you and will never charge you for out of court representation.
+That was done because manufacturing companies were not standing behind their products.
+The legislature wanted people to have the help of attorneys so the companies would stop taking advantage of people and would accept responsibility for poorly made products.
+Most attorneys would not be willing to take on small dollar vehicle cases because the fees charged wouldn’t make sense in many cases.
+At the same time consumers would not want to pay substantial attorneys’ fees out of pocket for a replacement vehicle.
+For all these reasons the companies are liable for attorneys’ fees and we don’t have to charge you directly and will never charge you out of pocket for out of court representation.

 What if there is only a small cash compensation settlement offer made out of court and I don't want to go any further with my case?

 If there is only a small compensation offer made out of court we will cut our fees if necessary and split it in half with you if you do not want to go to court.
 Our policy is to NEVER get paid more than our clients for out of court representation, EVER!

 What if my case doesn’t settle will I be charged?